RISE-UNIBAS/crash-course-practical-basics-of-AI-over-API/README.md

 - The code is written in Python.
 If you are new to Python, you can find a tutorial here: https://www.learnpython.org/ or let an LLM generate the code for you.
 - The code is structured in scripts.
 Each script demonstrates a different API.
 You can run the scripts individually.
 - The code is well-documented.
-You can find explanations for each function and class in the code.
+You can find explanations for each step in the code.
-- The scripts starting with "single_" demonstrate how create a single API request.
-The scripts starting with "complete_" demonstrate how to create a complete pipeline with multiple API requests.
+- The scripts starting with `single_` demonstrate how create a single API request.
+The scripts starting with `complete_` demonstrate how to create a complete pipeline with multiple API requests.

 ## Getting help